mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 github-handle: niklaslong
 ---

 I recently had to implement a controller which took care of receiving and processing webhooks.
-The thing is, the source site (API) could send requests with many different payloads to the webhook callback url and my first implementation consisted of only one bloated controller action responsible for handling them.
-This didn't really seem to fit with my goal of keeping controller actions concise and focussed.
+The thing is, the application had to receive webhooks which often contained very different information, and they were all going to one route and one controller action.
+This didn't really seem to fit with my goal of keeping controller actions concise and focused.
 So I set out to find a better solution.

 <!--break-->